 Three children are missing after floodwater swept up their vehicle Friday in central Arizona.

 The children and two adults were all in the car together when it was overtaken by floodwater, Johnson told CNN.
-It’s unclear how they know each other and how old they are.
+It’s unclear how they know each other and how old they all are.

 “Remain alert for flooding even in locations not receiving rain.
 Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall,” the weather service said in its flood warning announcement.